Title: Vice President for Finance and Accounting

 Woodbury University transforms students into innovative professionals who will contribute responsibly to the global community.
 Woodbury achieves academic excellence by focusing on purposeful student engagement, establishing external partnerships and ensuring that all processes, services and environment enrich the student experience.

 Established in 1884 as a small, private, nonprofit institution, Woodbury University today is located at the heart of the Southern California creative economy, where it is a major draw for students locally and globally, who wish to gain access to a rich ecosystem of expertise and resources.
 With 26 undergraduate and graduate majors in the School of Architecture, School of Business, School of Media, Culture & Design, and the College of Liberal Arts, each program is built on a strong, practice-based professional and liberal arts foundation.
 Woodbury has three locations across Southern California: a primary campus in Burbank, a small campus in San Diego, and a gallery in Hollywood.
 Students learn in an intimate, diverse and engaging setting with a total of 1200 undergraduate and graduate students.
 The average class size of 15 and student-to-faculty ratio of 9 to 1 enables students to engage and learn in ways that are generally not possible at larger institutions.
 The University currently has an annual operating budget of approximately $39 million.
-It is a Hispanic Serving Institution (HSI) and recently received a $3 million Title V grant from the Department of Education.
+It is a Hispanic Serving Institution (HSI) and recently received two $3 million Title V grants from the Department of Education.

 In 2015, seasoned international business leader Dr. David M. Steele-Figueredo became Woodbury University’s 14th President.
 The Woodbury University name increasingly is recognized by the likes of The Economist, U.S. News & World Report, Colleges of Distinction, Graphic Design USA, DesignIntelligence and Animation Career Review as a leading university that offers top-notch academic programs and prepares students for excellence in their chosen field and in life.
 For additional information about Woodbury University, please visit: https://woodbury.edu.